nice-table/bitmex-scaled-orders/README.md

 App should open in your browser automatically and render when ready.

+## Upgrading

+Upgrading should be as simple as overwriting the source code, or pulling latest, followed by a `npm install` in terminal.
+App is then ready and can be started with `npm run startup`.

+## Development

+When doing dev work I run `npm start` in one terminal, and `npm run proxy:dev` in another.

 ## Tests

 Tests can be run in a terminal: